THE OLD TESTAMENT HOUSE OF THE LORD: NINETEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The return of Christ is the Day of the Lord.
 This is the fulfillment of the pattern of the Tabernacle of the Congregation.
 This is the purpose of God, as set forth in the New Testament Epistles.

-And the God of peace shall bruise Satan under your feet shortly.
+And the God of peace will crush Satan under your feet shortly.
 The grace of our Lord Jesus Christ be with you.
 Amen.
 (Romans 16:20)

-Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
-(I Thessalonians 4:17
+Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
+And thus we shall always be with the Lord.
+(I Thessalonians 4:17)

-When he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day.
+when He comes, in that Day, to be glorified in His saints and to be admired among all those who believe, because our testimony among you was believed.
 (II Thessalonians 1:10)

-But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light; (I Peter 2:9)
+But you are a chosen generation, a royal priesthood, a holy nation, His own special people, that you may proclaim the praises of Him who called you out of darkness into His marvelous light; (I Peter 2:9)

 Applies to All Israel